Mexico begins vaccinating seniors against COVID-19 | Health

-Mexico began vaccinating senior citizens in more than 300 municipalities across the country Monday after receiving some 870,000 doses of the AstraZeneca COVID-19 vaccine.
+Mexico began vaccinating senior citizens in more than 300 municipalities across the country Monday after receiving some 860,000 doses of the AstraZeneca coronavirus vaccine.

+For all the fanfare — military planes, helicopters and trucks rolled out starting the night before to carry vaccines across the country — the results were meager, By 4 p.m., only about 23,370 doses were administered.
+A few vaccination stations in the northern state of Nuevo Leon were unable to open because of a cold snap.

-Officials encouraged to people to not come at once, but rather to spread themselves through the day, but with shots distributed first-come, first-served, the demand was immediate.
+Officials encouraged people to not come all at once, but rather to spread themselves through the day, but with shots distributed first-come, first-served, the demand was immediate.

+“Today is a day to celebrate,” said farmer José Luis González while waiting for his vaccine in Milpa Alta on Mexico City's south side.
+He said his family had so far been spared from the pandemic because they had isolated themselves at home, but he knows many neighbors who have died after contracting the virus.

+“We feel very good and very grateful to the government,” González said.

 Mexico started vaccinating health workers in mid-December with some 726,000 doses of the Pfizer vaccine.
 In addition to the AstraZeneca shots, 2 million doses of the Chinese CanSino vaccine are being bottled in Mexico.
 Another shipment of Pfizer's vaccine is also expected this week.
 Russia's Sputnik V vaccine and another from China that have received emergency approval from Mexican regulators are also expected eventually.